princ3od/MaterialSurface/README.md

 ## Author
 - [Trong Duong Binh](https://github.com/princ3od)
 ## Note
-- Check out [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin) which is a similar project but conatins missing components from this project like Drawer, TabControl, Tooltip...
+- Check out [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin) which is a similar project but contains missing components from this project like Drawer, TabControl, Tooltip...
 - Give this project a star if you found it helpful.
 ## Preview Images
 *Home tab*